 Overexertion is the number one reason that people are injured and file worker’s compensation claims.
 Overexertion is defined as a movement that extends the motions of your body beyond its capabilities.
 It is most often seen when actions such as pushing, pulling, carrying, throwing, lifting and holding are a regular part of your work duties.If you are expected to lift or carry heavy boxes as a part of your job description, consider wearing a back brace and bending your knees to lift as much as possible to preserve your spine.

 - Trips, Slips and Falls

 Trips, slips and falls can occur anywhere.
 Trip and fall injuries are often seen during inclement weather when ice and snow are not removed properly for easy access to the entrance and other critical areas of your workplace.
 Falls can also take place in workspaces with stairs and step downs, and in areas that require the use of a step-stool or ladder to reach supplies.If you fall at work, call for help and try not to move until help arrives.
-Always have a doctor check you out the day of your accident for documentation, and to ensure that you are not suffering from any hidden trauma.If your worker’s compensation claim has been denied, call the Edwards & Kautz Law Firm at 866.795.5087 to schedule a free legal consultation.
+Always have a doctor check you out the day of your accident for documentation, and to ensure that you are not suffering from any hidden trauma.If your worker’s compensation claim has been denied, call the Edwards & Kautz Law Firm Law Firm at 270-908-4914 to schedule a free legal consultation.
 We are dedicated to helping you get the compensation you deserve after a work related accident.